-The Krav Maga fighting style is unique in that it teaches you to identify elements of a situation that would put you at a disadvantage and how to counteract them.
-One of the most important aspects of diffusing a negative situation is learning how to appropriately react and having the reflexes to do so.
+The Krav Maga fighting style is unique because it teaches you to identify elements of a situation that would put you at a disadvantage and how to counteract them.
+One of the most important aspects of diffusing a negative situation is learning how to react appropriately and having the reflexes to do so.
 Through your self-defense training, you will find that your problem-solving skills and reaction time will improve with practice.

-Visit www.kravmaga.com to learn more about the Krav Maga Worldwide fighting style and sign up for thse one-of-a-kind self-defense classes.
+Visit www.kravmaga.com to learn more about the Krav Maga Worldwide fighting style and sign up for these one-of-a-kind self-defense classes.